 - Jeans (heavy so now I only pack trekking pants

-- trekking pants – light weight, quick dry
+- trekking pants – lightweight, quick dry

 - beanie, cap, hat